ishiharaf/tracker/README.md

 Change the contents of `contractor.info` to reflect your information, and `company.info` to reflect the company information.
 After you're done with that, run the app with `node -w` and an invoice will appear inside the `invoices` folder.

 You can pass additional arguments to change some details.
-To change the invoice content, you'd have to change the contents of the `outputTxt()` function.
+To change the invoice, you have to change the `outputTxt()` function.

 ## Options